* Dollar index at its weakest since Jan. 2015

 Gold prices rose to their highest in more than a year and the dollar index hit its weakest since January 2015 as the broader markets braced for North Korea celebrating its founding on Saturday, and as Irma headed for Florida.

-New York Fed President William Dudley on Thursday toned down his hawkish view, saying rates should rise only gradually given low inflation, but did not repeat an assertion three weeks ago that he expects to raise rates once more this year.
+New York Fed President William Dudley on Thursday toned down his hawkish view, saying rates should continue to be raised gradually given that low inflation should rebound.

-Among stocks, Kroger fell 6.41 percent after the biggest U.S. supermarket company gave a disappointing results and forecast.
+Among stocks, Kroger fell 4.92 percent in heavy premarket trading after the biggest U.S. supermarket company reported a drop in profit due to aggressive price cuts.

-American Outdoor plunged 13 percent after the gun maker’s profit and revenue missed estimates.
+American Outdoor plunged about 18 percent after the gun maker’s profit and revenue missed estimates.

 Equifax sank 13 percent after the provider of consumer credit scores said personal details of as many as 143 million U.S. consumers were hacked.
 (Reporting by Sruthi Shankar in Bengaluru; Editing by Savio D‘Souza and Saumyadeb Chakrabarty)